 Matt: And one of our favorite questions, outside of Clearly Agile, who is a person and/or an organization, could be two separate things, could be the same thing that you think is doing something right and innovative in the area, and why?

 Fred: The legacy that Stephanie Davis left at Valpak is incredible.
-They were doing Agile tours, they were truly embracing Agile from the top down.
+They did Agile tours, they truly embraced Agile from the top down.
 They truly kept their teams intact, they had their central area for their daily Scrums with the teams.
 Thinking at it from an Agile perspective, they’re probably the most interesting model to look at.
 I like what Stephanie Davis did at Valpak.
 Her legacy lives on.

 Roxanne: Final question: any further thoughts or insights you’d like to share or anything exciting coming down the pipeline for Clearly Agile or for yourself?